GreenFlag31/carousel-library/README.md

 # Inputs

-This carousel is configured by default and all inputs are optional.
+The carousel is configured by default and all inputs are optional.

 | Name                                                                     | Default                                                   | Description                                                                                                                                                                                                                                                |
 | ------------------------------------------------------------------------ | --------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |